Artisans

 Fondazione Le Costantine

-The Le Costantine Foundation was established in Casamassella, in Salento, thanks to the initiative of Donna Giulia Starace and her cousin Lucia De Viti De Marco, with the aim of promoting activities that combine tradition and innovation.
+The Le Costantine Foundation was established in 1982 in Casamassella, in Salento with the aim of promoting activities that combine tradition and innovation.
 It specializes in artisanal weaving on 4-shaft pedal looms, biodynamic agriculture, and tourism.
-The products are made entirely by hand, with certified Made in Italy yarns, and combine traditional techniques with technological tools to ensure quality and excellence.
-With a strong commitment to sustainability, the business stands out for its low energy consumption thanks to the use of manual, non-motorized looms.
-A point of reference for those seeking the beauty, quality, and tradition of true Made in Italy
+A point of reference for those seeking the beauty, quality, and tradition of true Made in Italy.

 Discover More